carylwyatt/carylwyatt.github.io/_posts/2018-08-13-week-of-13-august.md

 - finish changing permissions on /actions etcher policy
 - write new policy file
 - move etcher from `/home/carylwyatt/` to `/usr/bin/` for easy execution

+## 14 aug

+Books & Bagels event today!
+It went so well!!
+Then we had a librarian meeting, so it's 4pm now and I probably won't get much done.
+I'm going to at least change the permissions on the actions folder.

+**OMG** all I did was move etcher to /usr/bin and rename it etcher instead of etcher.AppImage, then removed the `org.xfce.skexec.etcher.policy` file from the `polkit-1/actions` directory and it FLASHED THE SD CARD.
+So excited right now, y'all.